Taiwan–Venezuela relations: History

 Relations between China and Venezuela began in August 1944 when an office was established in Caracas.
 In September 1949, José Manuel Ferrer who was in charge of the Venezuelan office in China moved with the government of the ROC to Taipei, whom regained the territory from Japan in 1945, when the Kuomintang leader, Chiang Kai-shek, lost the control of mainland China.

 José Gil Borges was appointed to the position of ambassador of Venezuela in China in February 1966.
 On 1 July 1966 the previous ROC office in Caracas was promoted to the category of embassy.

 In 1971, Venezuela voted against the United Nations General Assembly Resolution 2758 to retain China's representation in the United Nations.
 However, Venezuela broke diplomatic relations with the ROC in favor of the People's Republic of China on 28 June 1974 under the presidency of Carlos Andrés Pérez.
 An unofficial mission in Caracas, known as the Oficina Comercial de Taiwan was established to replace the former embassy.
 This was later renamed the Oficina Económica y Cultural de Taipei.
-Since the closure of the Office in 2009, the Oficina Comercial de Taipei in Bogota, Colombia, has had responsibility for Venezuela.
+Since the closure of the Office in 2009, the Oficina Comercial de Taipei in Bogotá, Colombia, has had responsibility for Venezuela.